markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 ## Reflection

-This lesson introduced us to a few new tools and concepts that will be crucial in our growth as developers.
-We put Git workflow to good use so we can code with peace of mind because we're working on the site in a different branch and staying organized by tracking our progress using GitHub issues.
-Even though these skills don't necessarily involve coding, they're skills that every developer needs to have in order to be successful.
+This lesson introduced us to tools and concepts that will be crucial in our growth as developers.
+Git workflow allowed us to code with peace of mind because we worked on the site in an isolated branch, and we used GitHub issues to stay organized by tracking our progress.
+Even though these skills don't involve coding, every developer needs them in order to be successful.

 In terms of coding knowledge, we added: